askimed/nf-test/docs/docs/testcases/params.md

 }
 ```

-nf-test allows to combine both techniques and therefor it is possible to overwrite one or more `params` from the json file:
+nf-test allows to combine both techniques and therefore it is possible to overwrite one or more `params` from the json file:

 ```Groovy
 when {